At Virginia Rep Center

 One of our 1990s Theatre Gym productions was A Devil Inside, an early work by then novice playwright David Lindsay-Abaire, directed by Anna Senechal in her pre-Johnson years.
 Anna was and is friends with Lindsay-Abaire's wife, Chris, and Theatre IV's Theatre Gym was one of the first companies in the nation to produce his work.
 Twenty years later, Lindsay-Abaire would win the Pulitzer for Rabbit Hole.
 In 2012 Anna Senechal Johnson directed another of his plays, Kimberly Akimbo, in partnership with Virginia Rep.

-- It used to be that each Theatre Gym production was co-produced by a different independent producer.
-Since 2011-12 all Theatre Gym productions have been produced by Cadence Theatre Company in partnership with Virginia Rep.
+It used to be that each Theatre Gym production was co-produced by a different independent producer.
+Since 2011-12 all Theatre Gym productions have been co-produced by Virginia Rep and Cadence Theatre Company.